PEXANE2/azure-docs.tr-tr/articles/cosmos-db/couchbase-cosmos-migration.md

    container = client.getDatabase(_dbName).getContainer(_collName);
    ```

-Artık CRUD işlemlerini aşağıdaki gibi çalıştırabilirsiniz:
+Şimdi CRUD işlemlerini aşağıdaki gibi yürütebilirsiniz:

-### <a name="read-operation"></a>Okuma işlemi
+### <a name="read-operation"></a>İşlemi okuma

-Öğeyi okumak için aşağıdaki kod parçacığını kullanın:
+Öğeyi okumak için aşağıdaki parçacığı kullanın:

 ```java
 CosmosItemRequestOptions ro=new CosmosItemRequestOptions();